 (Oligarch Prigozhin is so close to the Kremlin, he is nicknamed "Putin's cook," we note.)

 The indictment alleged the Ruskies interacted with "unwitting individuals" within the Trump campaign, although no Americans are named in this indictment.
-In a separate announcement, Mueller revealed a Florida man, Richard Pinedo, had pled guilty to identity fraud related to payment processing, though that plea deal makes no mention of the Russian indictments.
+In a separate announcement, Mueller revealed a California man, Richard Pinedo, had pled guilty to identity fraud related to payment processing, though that plea deal makes no mention of the Russian indictments.

 In short, Internet Research Agency, based in St Petersburg, Russia, is said to have concocted a number of shell companies in the US and hijacked Americans' identities to sabotage Hillary Clinton's presidential bid in an attempt to sway the election result.
 The troll factory pumped out messages pillorying Hillary while lauding Trump, it is claimed.

 The organization is believed to have employed hundreds of operatives, and given with a monthly budget in excess of $1.2m.

 Mueller indictment says Russian defendants sought to "sow discord" in US political system and communicated with "unwitting" individuals associated with the Trump Campaign https://t.co/ZqO9iOCRwW pic.twitter.com/OUaDq0t4TA— kadhim (＾ｰ^)ノ (@kadhimshubber) February 16, 2018